rstudio/helm/charts/rstudio-connect/README.md

 ## General principles

-- In most places, we opt to pass helm values over configmaps.
+- In most places, we opt to pass Helm values over configmaps.
 We translate these into the valid `.gcfg` file format required by rstudio-connect.
 - rstudio-connect does not export many prometheus metrics on its own.
 Instead, we run a sidecar graphite exporter [as described here](https://support.rstudio.com/hc/en-us/articles/360044800273-Monitoring-RStudio-Team-Using-Prometheus-and-Graphite)

 ## Configuration file

-The configuration values all take the form of usual helm values so you can set the database password with something like:
+The configuration values all take the form of usual Helm values so you can set the database password with something like:

 ```{.bash}